 1. Visit the official Android Studio download page (https://developer.android.com/studio).
 Navigate to the “Android Studio downloads” section and click on the archive tarball link for “Linux (64-bit)“, as shown.

-2. When you click the link to download Android Studio (Linux 64-bit), you will be prompted with a License agreement.
+2. When you click the link to download Android Studio (Linux 64-bit), you will be prompted with a license agreement.

 Simply click on “I have read …” and proceed by clicking the “Download Android Studio button“, as shown.

-Now, it will start the download process, and since Android Studio is approximately 1 GB in size, you can take a coffee break while it completes.
+It will start the download process, and since Android Studio is approximately 1 GB in size, you can take a coffee break while it completes.

 ” directory, open your terminal and execute the following command to extract the archive tarball to the “/opt